Prediction and control of slip-free rotation states in sphere assemblies

 Let us first consider two single spheres in contact that relax from an arbitrary initial rotation state toward a slip-free state, as shown in Fig.\ \ref{fig:Single_Pair}.
 In the following, we color any sphere either red or yellow such that no spheres of the same color touch, what is only possible in bipartite assemblies.
 We assume spheres are perfectly rigid and we only consider sliding friction.
-As long as the bearing state is not reached yet, i.e., the tangential velocities of the two spheres at their contact point are different, sliding forces at the contact point tend to reduce this velocity difference.
-As follows from Newton's third law of motion, the sliding force which acts on one sphere is exactly opposite to the one acting on the other sphere.
-For each sphere the corresponding sliding force will produce a torque \mbox{$\vec{T}=\vec{r} \times \vec{F}$}, where $\vec{r}$ points from the center of the sphere to the contact point.
-The torques acting on the two spheres are parallel to each other and their magnitude is proportional to the radius of the corresponding sphere.
+As long as the slip-free state is not reached yet, the tangential velocities of the spheres at the contact differ and the two sliding forces at the contact (one on each sphere) tend to reduce this velocity difference.
+The two forces are opposite to each other and each force $\vec{F}$ produces a torque \mbox{$\vec{T}=\vec{r} \times \vec{F}$}, where $\vec{r}$ points from the center of the corresponding sphere to the contact.
+The two torques are parallel and their magnitude is proportional to the radius of the corresponding sphere.
 Using the law of motion \mbox{$\vec{T}= I \vec{\alpha}$}, we find independently of the type and strength of sliding friction

 where $I_1$, $I_2$, $\vec{\alpha}_1$, $\vec{\alpha}_2$, $r_1$, and $r_2$ are the moments of inertia, the angular accelerations, and the radii of the first and the second sphere, respectively.
-Equation (\ref{eq:IwdivR}) holds independently of the sliding forces.
-Note that due to the constraint that the centers of the spheres are fixed at all times, the sliding forces lead to torques on the two spheres, that do not cancel each other, such that the total angular momentum of the system is not conserved.
+Note that since we assume that the centers of the spheres are fixed, the two sliding forces merely lead to torques which do not cancel each other such that angular momentum is not conserved.

-In bipartite assemblies with many spheres, a single sphere might have multiple contacts and therefore multiple simultaneously acting sliding forces.
-Each sliding force will result in an individual torque and therefore in an individual contribution to the total angular acceleration of the sphere.
-We define $\vec{\alpha}_i^k$ as the contribution to the total angular acceleration $\vec{\alpha}_i$ due to the sliding force at contact $k$, such that \mbox{$\vec{\alpha}_i = \sum_k \vec{\alpha}_i^k$}, where the sum runs over all contacts.
-We can write Eq.\ (\ref{eq:IwdivR}) analogously for a contact $k$ between spheres $i$ and $j$ with the contributions $\vec{\alpha}_i^k$ and $\vec{\alpha}_j^k$.
-For simplicity, we consider the moment of inertia of a sphere $i$ is proportional to its mass $m_i$ and its radius squared, as true for e.g. spheres of homogeneous density or hollow spheres.
+In bipartite assemblies with many spheres, a single sphere might have multiple contacts and multiple simultaneously acting sliding forces.
+Each sliding force contributes to the angular acceleration of the sphere.
+We define $\vec{\alpha}_i^k$ as the contribution to the angular acceleration $\vec{\alpha}_i$ due to the sliding force at contact $k$, such that \mbox{$\vec{\alpha}_i = \sum_k \vec{\alpha}_i^k$}, the sum running over all contacts.
+We write Eq.\ (\ref{eq:IwdivR}) analogously for a contact $k$ between spheres $i$ and $j$ with the contributions $\vec{\alpha}_i^k$ and $\vec{\alpha}_j^k$.
+For simplicity, we consider the moment of inertia of a sphere $i$ proportional to its mass $m_i$ and its radius squared, as, for example, for homogeneous solid spheres.
 We find